 The days are moving quickly and I find solace in the night.
 I long for solitude, isolation, and silence.
 I just need some time to forget myself and seek God.
 The voices of those who proclaim to follow God seem to never stop chattering, and the spinning of the chaos of the world has advanced to the doorstep of my heart.
-I cherish these days of intense fellowship with our group of ten students with Emmaus, and I recognize that I feel thin, and I pray for strength, energy, and wisdom.
+I cherish these days of intense fellowship with our group of ten students with Emmaus.

 There are times that I am sure that I think far too much of myself.
-How many of us would like to do great things for God, while we’re not even willing to be obedient with the basics like sharing our love for Him with the people we encounter during the rush of the day?
-How many times do we long for a refreshment of the Spirit, or a change in the direction of society, while we drive past men and women on the side of the road, dismissing them with a blanket statement and pre-judgment that does nothing more than stick to the dirty and broken places of our own imperfect souls?
+I too would like to take great risks for God, but sometimes I'm not even willing to be obedient with the basics like sharing my love for Him with the people I encounter during the rush of my day?

-I work with pastors down here in Guatemala that wake up and walk for miles just to meet with people that are hurting.
-If you ask them why they’re going, they won’t give you the generic response that we love to give within church circles in the US, “I’m going to pray with them.”
-Sure, there will certainly be prayer, but the pastors know that they can pray for the person from a distance.
-Prayer is better than WiFi, you don’t have to be close.
-They are going to see them, to embrace them, to cry with them, to spend our most limited commodity of time with them, and to live out the love of Christ through actions.
+Pastors here in Guatemala wake up and walk for miles just to meet with people that are hurting.
+They are going to see them, to embrace them, to cry with them, to spend the most limited commodity of time with them, and to live out the love of Christ through actions.

-It’s not about saving the world, how much you "Just love Jesus!", or how well you evangelize.
+It’s not about saving the world, how much I "Just love Jesus!", or how well I can evangelize.
 It’s about pressing into a life, touching a soul, deeply and truly loving a neighbor.
 Yes, I’m tired.
 I’m exhausted from rhetoric and sermons.
-I’m impatient with those who would exclude a person from the kingdom by a word they speak, a place they would go, or the appearance of their body.
-I’m looking for the man, Jesus, that ate with the dirge of society, pulled water for a morally questionable woman, allowed a devoted servant to wash his feet with her hair in public, and touch the unclean.
+I’m challenging myself to look for the man along the road, Jesus, that ate with the dirge of society, pulled water for a morally questionable woman, allowed a devoted servant to wash his feet with her hair in public, and touch the unclean.

 I don't see Jesus in clean or pristine places...
 I see him along the rough edges of a muddy road, caked in the dirt underneath fingernails, in a shared bottle of water, and in the desperate eyes of those who know death all too well.